perryfardella/taxm8/docs/prompts.md

 - Store response feedback in Supabase
 - Optional: Add “Leave a comment” field

-### ✅ STEP 9: Deploy to Vercel
+### ✅ STEP 9: Deploy to Prod

 Prepare project for deployment:

+- Buy .com.au domain
-- Set up Vercel project
+- Config domain in Vercel
-- Add Supabase env vars
+- Add Redirect URL to Supabase under Auth/URL Config
 - Deploy and test end-to-end flow

-### ✅ STEP 9: Bugs to fix
+### ✅ STEP 10: Bugs to fix

 - Proper error message when trying to log in with an account still waiting verification
 - Double speech boxes from AI's side when replying to user